Step 7: Enabling monitoring

 In the example screenshot below, you can see some producer metrics exposed for an app called "accountentryservice"

-Now that you know that the metrics are exposed correctly, you can decide to use a monitoring tool to (continuously) scrape those metrics and perhaps even add some alerting to it
+Now that you know that the metrics are exposed correctly, you can decide to use a monitoring tool to (continously) scrape those metrics and perhaps even add some alerting to it

 |Exposing JMX does not only give you nice metrics, it also allows to control processes within your JVM.
 If you decide to expose JMX, only do this locally or make sure you protect your JMX interface.
 We suggest you expose your metrics using a JMX Exporter (see the information below), and not exposing the JMX port altogether.|